Last updated on .

 Galatasaray University

-The main buildings in the center and on the left are currently occupied by Galatasaray University (Galatasaray Üniversitesi).
+The main buildings on the left and in the center are currently occupied by Galatasaray University (Galatasaray Üniversitesi).
 These buildings hosted the girls section of Galatasaray High School from 1967 to 1992, when they were turned over to the newly-founded university.
-The center building (not pictured) was damaged by fire on January 22, 2013.
+The center building was damaged by fire on January 22, 2013.
 It’s in the process of being restored (as of November 2023) and will continue to serve as an educational institution in the future.

 Galatasaray University near Çırağan Palace in Istanbul, Turkey